-Criteria 2: Special Character Site Number Name of site Criteria 1: Reasonable distance Criteria 3: Not being extensive tracts of land.
-Fulfilling LGS Criteria Beauty Historic significance Recreational value Tranquility Rich in wildlife 1 Giants Garden yes Yes, this is an attractive public garden which also forms part of the historic WalledGarden Yes, adjoins forms part of the historic Walled Garden Yes, the garden is visited and walked through by residents as well as visitors to the village Yes, the garden is on the edge of the village facing out to the countryside and therefore in a quiet location Yes, the many plants and flowers attracts insects and animals Yes Yes 2 Walled Garden Yes Yes, the Walled Garden contains many attractively planted beds Yes, the wall around the Walled Garden is Grade II listed Yes, the Walled Garden is used for a variety of activities by residents and visitors and is walked around Yes, the garden is on edge of the village and the wall encloses the botanical beds within it, creating a calm environment Yes, the many plants within the garden provide for insects and in turn benefit the local wildlife Yes Yes 3 St Peter's Church Yes Yes, the Church and its surroundings are an attractive asset of the parish Yes, the Church is a Grade II listed building - Yes, the Church is situated on the edge of the village and is in tranquil surroundings - Yes Yes 4 The Avenue Yes Yes, The Avenue consists of a row of attractive mature trees leading up to the church - - Yes, site is lined with trees and shrubs which provide a pleasant and peaceful walking route leading to the church - Yes Yes 5 Cricket Ground Yes - Yes, site is used for cricket - Yes Yes 6 Sports Field Yes - Yes, site is used for sports such as football - Yes Yes 7 Elford Jubilee Memorial Playground yes - Yes, site is a children's playing area with equipment - Yes Yes 8 Land between the Shrubbery and the river Tame Yes Yes, the stretch of trees next to the river creates a picturesque location in the village - Yes, people take walks along the river and picnic along the grassed area Yes, the site is a quiet area next to river Yes, site is next to the river which is important for the wildlife of the river.
-In addition, numerous trees and shrubs are present on the site, which benefit local wildlife Yes Yes
+Site Name of site Criteria 1: Reasonable distance Criteria 2: Special Character Criteria 3: Not being extensive Number Beauty Historic significance Recreational value Tranquillity Rich in wildlife tracts of land.
+Fulfilling LGS Critera 1 Giants Garden yes Yes, this is an attractive public garden which also forms part of the historic Walled Garden Yes, ajoins forms part of the historic Walled Garden Yes, the garden is visted and walked through by residents as well as visitors to the village Yes, the garden is on the edge of the village facing out to the countryside and therefore in a quiet location Yes, the many plants and flowers attracts insects and animals Yes Yes 2 Walled Garden Yes Yes, the Walled Garden contains many attractivly planted beds Yes, the wall around the Walled Garden is Grade ll listed Yes, the Walled Garden is used for a variety of activities by residents and visitors and is walked around Yes, the garden is on edge of the village and the wall encloses the botanical beds within it, creating a calm environment Yes, the many plants within the garden provide for insects and in turn benefit the local wildlife Yes Yes 3 St Peter's Church Yes Yes, the Church and its surroundings are an attractive asset of the parish Yes, the Chuch is a Grade II listed building Yes, the Church is situated on the edge of the village and is in tranquil surroundingsa - Yes Yes 4 The Avenue Yes Yes, The Avenue consisits of a row of attractive mature trees leading up to the church - Yes, site is lined with trees and shrubs which provide a pleasant and peaceful walking route leading to the chuch - Yes Yes 5 Cricket Ground Yes - - Yes, site is used for cricket - Yes Yes 6 Sports Field Yes - Yes, site is used for sports such as football - Yes Yes 7 Elford Jubilee Memorial Playground yes - - Yes, site is a childrents playing area with equipment - - Yes Yes 8 Land between the Shrubbery and the river Tame Yes Yes, the stretch of trees next to the river creates a picturesque location in the village Yes, people take walks along the river and picnic along the grassed area Yes, the site is a quiet area next to river Yes, site is next to the river which is important for the wildlife of the river.
+In addition, numberous trees and shrubs are present on the site, which benefit local wildlife Yes Yes 9 Land off the Beck Yes Yes, this field acts as an attractive gateway to the village - - - Yes, wildflowers grow on the field during summer months which attract insects and benefit the local wildlife Yes Yes